SME Bonds are debt capital instruments to fund established Australian companies

 - A new source of financing on the debt capital SME side.
 The Basel III regulatory banking measures have placed a squeeze on lending, and already impacting on SME’s seeking finance globally.

-- As a result growing companies continue to source alternative capital sources and a SME Bond is private finance that fills the gap.
+- As a result growing companies continue to source alternative capital sources and the unlisted Bond is private finance that fills the gap.

-- SME Bonds funding for acquisition finance or refinancing of expiring debt.
+- Use a Bond for acquisition finance or refinancing of expiring debt.
 Well known brand name have the advantage when placing bonds backed by a balanced financing structure.

 SME Bonds for acquisition

-- Seller could offer SME Bonds as Vendor finance for franchises, management buyouts or acquisition.
+- Seller could offer the unlisted Bonds as Vendor finance for franchises, management buyouts or acquisition.
 Suit most industries like logistics, energy, automotive and consumer sectors.

 - SME Bonds are ideal as funding alternatives for companies too small to tap into the Corporate Bond market and want to invest in a self-sustaining cash-generating asset.